faheemahmad227/Quadrilateral/README.md

 # Quadrilateral
-It is a team driven by Faheem Ahmad with Ashutosh
+It is a team driven by Faheem Ahmad(youtube techies talk) with Ashutosh(secashu.com)